burak-albayrak/scientific-metadata-extractor/README.md

 4. Wait for the files to be processed (progress is shown)
 5. View the structured metadata results for each document
 6. Add or remove files as needed and repeat the process
+7. For each processed PDF, click the "Download as Excel" button to save the extracted metadata as an Excel file

 ## 🌐 API Reference